armunro/virtex/docs/HardwareSetup.md

 Generate a public/private SSH key pair or use an existing public key.

 ### Configure Installation
+Insert the SD card into a card reader and open in explorer.
+The following files are used to configure the install, and overall system settings.

 #### dietpi.txt
 This file configures the main dietpi install settings.
-[More details and configuration option here](https://dietpi.com/docs/usage/#network-configuration)
+[More details and configuration option here.](https://dietpi.com/docs/usage/#network-configuration)
 ```
 AUTO_SETUP_KEYBOARD_LAYOUT=en
 AUTO_SETUP_TIMEZONE=America/Regina